Alexander Juel Andersen: AGF

 Andersen was official signed on 11 July 2013 by AGF on a 4-year contract.

 In AGF Alexander Juel Andersen was conceived as a role on the right back, but slowly he was retrained and was most used in the central defense, becoming one of the club's favorites under Peter Sørensen, while referring more to the bench when Morten Wieghorst took over the coach seat.
 Andersen also revealed that coach Wieghorst wanted to play him on the midfield.

 Vendsyssel FF

 Andersen joined Vendsyssel FF in the summer 2018 and soon became the captain.

 OB

 On 2 September 2019, however, he was loaned out to Odense Boldklub for the rest of 2019.
 After returning til Vendsyssel at the end of the loan spell, Andersen said to the medias, that he was hoping to stay at OB.
 His wish came true on 8 January 2020, when OB announced, that they had signed the player permanently on a 2,5-year contract.

+Aalesund

 On 31 March 2022, Juel Andersen joined Norwegian club Aalesund on a loan deal until the end of June 2022.
 At the same time, OB announced that the player had extended his contract with the club until the end of 2022.
+On 31 July 2022, OB announced that they have terminated the contract with Juel Andersen, after which he signed a contract permanently with Aalesund.